Bosonization in $R$-paraparticle Luttinger models: Introduction

-Recently, an alternative formulation was proposed which makes use of generalized commutation relations due to a four-tensor $R$ \cite{Wang_2025}.
-In this \lq\lq$R$-paraparticle\rq\rq\ formulation, quasiparticle excitations with parastatistical behavior can be constructed using nonlocal string operators from an underlying set of local spin operators.
-This approach evades the no-go theorems \cite{DHR_I, DHR_II} which assumes that excitations are only created by local operators.
-Moreover, the superselection rules \cite{Greenberg_1965} are inherently satisfied by quasiparticle excitations.
-This construction from local spin operators opens the possibility of realizing emergent paraparticles in condensed matter systems and in quantum simulations using trapped ions \cite{Monroe2021}.
-Furthermore, emergent $R$-paraparticles realized in higher dimensional condensed matter systems enable a novel way of nonlocal secret communication, as proposed in \cite{wang_2025_2}, which demonstrates their fundamental physical distinction from ordinary fermions and bosons, and provides an experimental way to observe their exotic exchange statistics.
-However, the discussions in \cite{Wang_2025} primarily focus on free paraparticle systems.
-In contrast, conventional bose and fermi systems exhibit a wealth of collective excitations and emergent phases arising from particle interactions.
-This naturally raises the question of how interactions might influence the behavior of paraparticles, making it an intriguing direction for further investigation.
+Recently, an alternative paraparticle formulation was proposed that allows the construction of these systems as emergent quasiparticles \cite{Wang_2025}.
+This recently introduced $R$\textit{-paraparticle} framework showed that quasiparticle excitations with parastatistical behavior can be constructed using nonlocal string operators from an underlying set of local spin operators.
+This approach evades the no-go theorems \cite{DHR_I, DHR_II} which assume that excitations are created by local operators.
+Moreover, the superselection rules \cite{Greenberg_1965} are inherently satisfied by quasiparticle excitations. $R$ paraparticles are predicted to possess novel topological properties in two-dimensional and three-dimensional systems, leading to potential practical applications in quantum communication \cite{wang_2025_2, wang2025_3}.

-The Luttinger model \cite{Luttinger_1963, Haldane_1981, Voit_1995, schulz_1998}, which describes a one-dimensional fermionic gas at low temperatures, plays a significant role in understanding interacting quantum systems.
-A key feature of this model is bosonization, where fermionic degrees of freedom collectively behave as bosonic modes.
+This then motivates the realization of emergent $R$ paraparticles, potentially in condensed matter systems or trapped ion simulations \cite{Monroe2021}.
+An indirect method of doing this is to look for exotic many-body signatures in the form of collective excitations and emergent phases that are due to the unconventional exchange statistics of the system.
+It is therefore interesting to ask how interactions would influence the behavior of $R$ paraparticles.
+For this purpose, we then consider an $R$ paraparticle system described by an interacting Luttinger model (LM) \cite{Luttinger_1963, Haldane_1981, Voit_1995, schulz_1998}.
+Conventionally, this describes a one-dimensional (1D) fermionic gas at low temperatures.
+In this work, we are mainly interested in its property known as bosonization, where fermionic degrees of freedom collectively behave as bosonic modes.
 This allows the system’s Hamiltonian to be rewritten purely in terms of bosonic operators, making the originally interacting fermionic system exactly solvable \cite{Mahan_2000}.
-As a result, the model exhibits several non-Fermi liquid properties, including spin–charge separation \cite{Solyom_1979, Vianez_2022}, power-law decay of correlation functions \cite{Haldane_1981, Voit_1995, Jompol_2009}, and heightened sensitivity to impurities \cite{Kane_1992_1, Kane_1992_2, Furusaki_1993}.
+As a result, the model exhibits several non-Fermi liquid properties, including spin–charge separation \cite{Solyom_1979, Vianez_2022}.